Heavy Goods Vehicles (HGVs)

 In 2011 ABC, together with the Police Community Safety Unit (CSU), conducted a multi-agency operation in these areas called 'Operation Clean Sweep' to try and address the problem and our enforcement agents played a major part in this.
 Subsequent smaller operations involving Ashford Borough Councils Civil Enforcement Officers (CEOs), Kent Police Specialist Goods Vehicle Unit and the enforcement agents worked together to enforce this restriction and gather information especially targeting persistent offenders.
 These operations were very successful and greatly reduced the numbers of HGVs parking for a time but not only did the numbers gradually increase again but some of the HGVs were displaced to other nearby business parks in particular Henwood Business Park in Ashford.

-Also, over the years, the numbers of HGVs parking on the highway steadily increased.
+In addition, over the years the numbers of HGVs parking on the highway steadily increased.

 The problem is at its worst over the weekends as HGV are unable to travel though France on a Sunday.
-This is why our joint operations are conducted early on Sunday morning, although the CEOs enforce all week.
+This is why our joint operations are conducted early on Sunday morning.